jikamens/jik-backup-utilities/README.md

 encrypted.
 Perhaps I'll get around to it eventually, or I'll happily accept a pull request if someone else does.

+### `backblaze-recover-backup`: Recover from backup catastrophe

+I threw together this script when one of my backups got wiped out by `rclone-backup` because I was backing up a mounted filesystem and the backup ran when the filesystem wasn't mounted, causing `rclone-backup` to think that every file had been deleted and therefore deleting them all in B2 as well.
+The only purpose of this script is to go through all the files in the local directory and undelete any of them that exist in deleted form in the backup directory.

+As above, this script is designed to work with B2 backups with encrypted file paths but could easily be adjusted to work for backups with plaintext file paths.

 ## A note about offline backups

 Off-site backups are not the same as _offline_ backups.